dojoengine/book/docs/pages/tutorial/katana-starkli-scarb/main.md

 starkli deploy <class_hash_of_the_contract_to_be_deployed> <voter_0_address> <voter_1_address> <voter_2_address>
 ```

-There are four hexadecimal numbers in total.
-The first one is the class_hash of the contract, and the next three are the vote account addresses.
+The first hexadecimal input is the class_hash of the contract, and the next three are the vote account addresses.
 We can define that the first vote account address corresponds to the address of `katana-0`, while the second and third vote account addresses are associated with `katana-1` and `katana-2`, respectively.
 Check the list of built-in accounts [here](https://github.com/xJonathanLEI/starkli/blob/e9a28f1b6e37bcc9fc53b7b7130e935894856739/src/account.rs#L76).

 ```bash
 starkli deploy 0x071092406ababbba5573bbff0074b068aaeb48c9a67ec66abe982ab19bc6997b 0x6162896d1d7ab204c7ccac6dd5f8e9e7c25ecd5ae4fcb4ad32e57786bb46e03 0x2d71e9c974539bb3ffb4b115e66a23d0f62a641ea66c4016e903454c8753bbc 0x6b86e40118f29ebe393a75469b4d926c7a44c2e2681b6d319520b7c1156d114